Nuclear industry in South Australia: Prospective deep geological storage

 Spent nuclear fuel is considered to be high-level nuclear waste, and requires isolation from the environment, ideally in a facility deep underground.
 The prospect of storing nuclear waste in the underground tunnels of the Olympic Dam mine has been speculated upon by opinion writers, politicians and the community.

 Support for the development of new nuclear waste storage facilities in South Australia was expressed by the Committee for Adelaide on 6 May 2016.

 The Nuclear Fuel Cycle Royal Commission's final report, which was delivered to the Governor of South Australia on 6 May 2016 recommended the consideration of the establishment of a repository for imported spent nuclear fuel in South Australia.
 That would require deep, underground storage to isolate the waste from the environment.
 The report was released in full on 9 May 2016.

 The report was put before a Citizens Jury, which ultimately voted not to proceed with investigating the prospect of importing spent nuclear fuel for storage and disposal in South Australia.
 In December 2016, a group of prominent citizens signed an open letter expressing an opposing view.
 It stated:"We, the undersigned, call on South Australia’s elected representatives of all parties to continue to explore this opportunity.
 We request further investigations into issues that a) are essential for better understanding project feasibility and b) could be investigated at relatively low cost.
-We call for partnership between the State Government and relevant Federal Government agencies to formally meet with prospective client nations in order to gain greater certainty and ensure we are fully informed as to the nature of this opportunity."Signatories were: Fraser Ainsworth AM, Rob Chapman, Tim Cooper AM, Di Davidson AM, Colin Dunsford AM, Geoff Day OAM, Robert Gerard AO, Ian Gould AM, Kathy Gramp, Jim Hazel, Mike Heard, David Klingberg AO, Theo Maras AM, Karlene Maywald, Jim McDowell, Mike Miller AO, Tanya Monro, Creagh O'Connor AM, Leanna Read, Karen Reynolds, Richard Ryan AO, Antony Simpson, Michael Terlet AO, Meera Verma, Graham Walters and Stephen Young.
+We call for partnership between the State Government and relevant Federal Government agencies to formally meet with prospective client nations in order to gain greater certainty and ensure we are fully informed as to the nature of this opportunity."Signatories were: Fraser Ainsworth, Rob Chapman, Tim Cooper, Di Davidson, Colin Dunsford, Geoff Day, Robert Gerard, Ian Gould, Kathy Gramp, Jim Hazel, Mike Heard, David Klingberg AO, Theo Maras, Karlene Maywald, Jim McDowell, Mike Miller, Tanya Monro, Creagh O'Connor, Leanna Read, Karen Reynolds, Richard Ryan, Antony Simpson, Michael Terlet, Meera Verma, Graham Walters, and Stephen Young.

 A similar letter was published in March 2017 on Ben Heard's website, Bright New World.
 Many of the former signatories signed again, and the following new names were added: Rick Allert AO, Amanda Blair, Corey Bradshaw, Mark Butcher, Matt Clemow, Greg Clothier, Brian Cunningham, Colin Goodall, John Heard AM, Mark Malcolm, Hon.
 Ian McLachlan AO, Carolyn Mitchell, Craig Mudge AO, Goran Roos, Raymond Spencer, Lissa Van Camp, Jodie Van Deventer, Hon.
 Trish White, Paul Willis and Stephen Yarwood.

 In March 2017, it was estimated that $30 million would need to be spent to manage nuclear waste stored at Woomera.
 Barrels containing the wastes were found to be rusting and deteriorating.